-Course: Steel Structures
+Course : Steel Structures Total credit:7

-Course code: CET 301
+1. Students will be able to explain the behavior and modes of failure of tension members and different

-On completion of course
+2. Students will be able to analyze and design tension members, bolted connections, welded connections,

-- 1. Students will be able to explain the behavior and modes of failure of tension members and different connections. - 2.
-Students will be able to analyze and design tension members, bolted connections, welded connections, compression members and beams. - 3.
-Students will be able to design various steel structures. - 4.
-Students will be able to develop skills to analyze and design a structure while working in a team
+4. Students will be able to develop skills to analyze and design a structure while working in a team

-- 1. Steel as a structural material, various grades of structural steel, properties, various rolled steel sections (including cold formed sections, structural pipe(tube)sections) and their properties, Introduction to Plastic theory applied to beams and frames, shape factor, Introduction to IS 800:2007,808,816,875 etc. - 2.
-Design of axially loaded members (a) tension members. (b) Compression members. - 3.
-Design of roof truss, Load assessment for DL, LL and WL.
+1. Steel as a structural material, various grades of structural steel, properties, various rolled steel sections (including cold formed sections, structural pipe(tube)sections) and their properties, Introduction to Plastic theory applied to beams and frames, shape factor, Introduction to IS 800:2007,808,816,875 etc.